thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Pretty straight forward right?
-We import `Control` from `angular2/common` to have the type information the the function's signature and simply test a regular expression with the `Control`'s value.
+We import `Control` from `angular2/common` to have the type information the function's signature and simply test a regular expression with the `Control`'s value.
 That's it.
 That's a validator.

 But how do we apply them to other form controls?
 Well, we've seen how `Validators.required` and the other validators are added to the `new Control()` calls. `Control()` takes an initial value, a synchronous validator and an asynchronous validator.
 Which means, we do exactly the same with our custom validators.